Orlando International Airport Careers

 The airport is operated by the Chief Executive Officer, who is appointed by the Authority, and his staff of nearly 800 full-time employees.

-- For employment opportunities with GOAA, call the GOAA Jobline at (407) 825-2253 or search the Job Postings page of this web site
+For employment opportunities with GOAA, search the Job Postings page of this web site.
+For further information contact Human Resources at (407) 825-2625.

 Traffic Statistics